 One of the other things which have come over from the PS4 version, which you may not expect, is the trophies.
 Sure, Nintendo hasn’t bothered to implement it’s own trophy system yet – why Nintendo, why?! – but Resident Evil still tracks everything you do and unlocks them as you go along, as you would on any other platform.
 The existence of trophies and achievements usually causes some debate as some people like them and some don’t, which is fair enough.
 For me, I love trophies as they help prolong a game by giving you alternative ways to do things, making you aware of things to look out for and collect, or simply push you to participate in things you usually wouldn’t do, like multiplayer.
 Speaking of, the game also has leaderboards so that you can see how your completion time compares to people around the world.
 I never would have thought that Resident Evil would have an online leaderboard…

 Okay, one thing I’d heard of, but never seen before, were the puzzles and cryptic nature of the original Resident Evil.
-I was advised to play through the game with a walkthrough if I wanted to get through it easily, but I decided not too.
-I usually only resort to any form of guide if I’m really stuck or I’m on my second playthrough looking for things I missed.
+I was advised to play through the game with a walkthrough if I wanted to get through it easily, but I decided not to.
+I usually only resort to any form of walkthrough or guide if I’m really stuck, or I’m on my second playthrough looking for things I missed.
 A lot of the puzzles within the game weren’t too bad, if I’m being honest, it just involves a lot of backtracking as your inventory is so small!
 I’m used to games where the protagonist can fit every single item in a house, including the kitchen sink, down their pants and then pull them out when they need them.
 Having to work with a very strict and limited inventory, which demanded you use or throw away items in order to make room for others, was rather stressful and called for much more strategic thinking than I would usually use in a game like this.

 I felt the balance between puzzles, horror moments, and exploration was done really well as I never felt bored or like I was running around with nothing to do – I always had a goal, be it finding an item to unlock a door, figuring out how to not get killed when I retrieve a key, or fighting the undead when they inevitably try and eat my face off.
 The one thing I didn’t like was the cruel and unforgiving nature of the death traps.
-I regularly found myself triggering sequences which were about to end in certain death (which they did, many times) and what made matters worse was the fact I hadn’t saved recently.
+I regularly found myself triggering sequences that were about to end in certain death (which they did, many times) and what made matters worse was the fact I hadn’t saved recently.
 Once you die, it’s back to the title screen with only a ‘load’ option if you wish to continue.
 You have no idea how many times I felt like giving up and not playing any more of the game simply because I had lost hours of gameplay just because I didn’t use a damn typewriter.